CLOVIS-AI/website/docs/website/docs/experience/ochadai.md

 !!! note ""
     Visit the [official website](https://www.ocha.ac.jp/en/).

-Ochanomizu University is a women-only university in Tokyo, Japan.
+Ochanomizu University is a university in Tokyo, Japan.

 In 2019, I joined a computer science laboratory for three months as an intern during my studies at the [IUT de Bordeaux](iut.md) (men are allowed among researchers).
 This laboratory was working on natural language understanding, using grammar and vocabulary cues.
 Their flagship project, [`ccg2lambda`](https://github.com/mynlp/ccg2lambda), allows converting English or Japanese sentences into mathematical expressions, which can be fed into a solver to prove or disprove.